EU hits Russian oil, shadow fleet with new sanctions over Ukraine war

 Kallas said the EU move amounts to “one of its strongest sanctions packages against Russia to date” linked to the war, which is now in its fourth year.

-Ukraine’s newly-appointed Prime Minister Yulia Svyrydenko welcomed the EU’s agreement on an 18th sanctions package against Russia, saying it “strengthens the pressure where it counts”.
-Svyrydenko added on X that there was more to be done in terms of measures to help to bring peace closer.
+Ukraine’s newly appointed Prime Minister Yulia Svyrydenko welcomed the EU’s agreement on an 18th sanctions package against Russia, saying it “strengthens the pressure where it counts”.
+Svyrydenko added on X that there was more to be done in terms of measures to help bring peace closer.

 The move comes as European countries start to buy United States weapons for Ukraine to help the country better defend itself.